-OVERVIEW: This funder supports health-related causes in Georgia, including access to healthcare, health disparities, disease prevention, nonprofit capacity building, health policy, childhood obesity, rural communities and infant mortality.
+OVERVIEW: This funder supports health-related causes in Georgia, including access to healthcare, health disparities, disease prevention, nonprofit capacity building, health policy, childhood obesity, rural communities, and infant mortality.

 FUNDING AREAS: Access to healthcare, health disparities, disease prevention, nonprofit capacity building, health policy, childhood obesity, rural communities, infant mortality

 Unlike some health legacy funders, this one sticks strictly to supporting health issues.
-It’s specifically looking to fund groups that assist underserved residents of Georgia and the public and private nonprofit system of health services.
+It specifically seeks to fund groups that assist underserved residents of Georgia and the public and private nonprofit system of health services.
 The current priority areas are access to healthcare, health disparities, disease prevention and nonprofit capacity building.
 A list of the goals and funding aims for each of these priority areas can be found on the funder’s grantmaking priorities page.

 HGF has a general operating grant program, a direct services grant program and a health policy program.
 General operating grants typically support nonprofit capacity building while direct services grants support existing services that address health disparities and overcome unequal access to care for vulnerable populations.
 The funder also supports policy and advocacy efforts that advance health in Georgia through access, cost, and quantity.